 - The management time is taken to put together and argue the variation claims.
 The time which could be better spent elsewhere on the project.

 - Sometimes legal costs to fight the claims.

 - Frequently the breakdown of the relationship between the contractor and their client, or between the contractor and subcontractor.

 - The possibility that there won’t be money to pay the construction project claims.

 The obvious solution is to avoid the reasons for variation claims in the first place.
 When variation claims do arise these should be dealt with speedily and in a spirit of goodwill between the parties.

 How to avoid variation claims on construction projects

-Have a sound contract document which doesn’t contain ambiguities, contradictions or loopholes.
+Have a sound contract document that doesn’t contain ambiguities, contradictions or loopholes.
 This document must clearly detail the duties, responsibilities, and obligations of the contracting parties.